1. Is this MM degree for students whose majors do not include a capstone experience?

 The MM degree is for graduating seniors or recent graduates with BS/BA degrees who have little or no management experience.
 It complements their undergraduate degree with a competitive set of practical, project-based management skills for addressing the cross-functional challenges commonly faced by professionals in for-profit and non-profit enterprises and public organizations.
 In our program, particular focus is paid to management problems associated with the San Joaquin Valley.
 In consultation with regional employers, our program is designed around relevant case studies and integrative team projects that foster valuable discussion, oral presentation, professional writing, and leadership skills for solving complex problems about sustaining our environment, society, and economy.
 Along these lines, the curriculum will highlight the challenges of finding solutions that simultaneously balance corporate profitability and stewardship of natural resources.

 Notably, the MM degree is not a substitute for nor a condensed version of an MBA degree, which is for professionals with management experience looking to move into leadership roles.
+This U.S. News article provides additional perspective on the distinction between the MM and the MBA.

 3. Are international students encouraged to apply?